 and helped in others’ people programs:

-This is a course that is taught every two years at UGA, with materials of the 2018 edition .
+This is a course that is taught every two years at UGA, with materials of the 2024 edition .
 I often teach a part of it.
-Some materials that we have constructed for this course include notes Bases for Genomic Prediction in pdf , in epub , and in single-file html (but without the Appendix) formats.
+Some materials that we have constructed for this course include notes Bases for Genomic Prediction.

 In our POCTEFA grant that what called Genomia, we wrote a document with the state of the art of dairy sheep selection across the Pyrenees.
 You can find it here.